wyona/erp/README.txt

  Windows:

+   1) Add the Maven bin directory to the PATH of the user variables, e.g. D:\src\erp\trunk\tools\maven-2.0.x_lcr330863\bin;%PATH%
+   2) Add the Maven directory to the M2_HOME user variable, e.g. D:\src\erp\trunk\tools\maven-2.0.x_lcr330863

-   See at the bottom of http://maven.apache.org/download.html
+   Also see at the bottom of http://maven.apache.org/download.html

  Building